Back

 A couple of things I noticed:

-My go-to app to wander around Seoul was Google Maps.
-I also had Citymapper installed, which was always very efficient in every city I visited in Europe but was not working so well in Seoul.
-At least not for me because I was inputting my searches in English, but the maps were mostly in Korean.
-So the app got confused a lot.
-It might work well if you’re Korean, I guess.
+My go-to app for wandering around Seoul was Google Maps.
+I also had Citymapper installed, which was always very efficient in every city I visited in Europe but did not work so well in Seoul.
+At least not for me because I was inputting my searches in English, but the maps were mostly in Korean, so the app got confused a lot.
+It might work well if you're Korean, I guess.

 Google Maps gives you all the information you need, whether you walk or use public transport.
-And it keeps an offline copy of your search (for a limited time), so you can keep referring to it without consuming bandwidth.
+It also keeps an offline copy of your search (for a limited time) so you can keep referring to it without consuming bandwidth.

 I know from YouTube videos that some didn't have a good experience with Google Maps.
 It wasn't my case, but feel free to add more options in the comments below.